Social Anxiety Triggers: Situations That Worsen Fear

 Social Setting Size: One-on-One vs. Large Groups

 The number of people involved in a social situation can also trigger anxiety.
-Some individuals feel most anxious in one-on-one interactions, while others experience heightened anxiety in large groups.
+Some feel most anxious in one-on-one interactions, while others experience anxiety in large groups.
 Understanding how social setting size affects your anxiety can help you anticipate and prepare for stressful situations.

 One-On-One Settings